Your Guide To Adult Vaccines

 Expect some mild side effects

-While no major safety concerns have been reported, you may feel under the weather for a few days after you get the shot, says William Schaffner, M.D., an infectious diseases specialist at Vanderbilt University Medical Center in Nashville, Tennessee, and medical director of the National Foundation for Infectious Diseases (NFID).
+No serious side effects were reported in clinical trials, but you may feel under the weather for a few days after you get the shot, says William Schaffner, M.D., an infectious disease specialist at Vanderbilt University Medical Center in Nashville, Tennessee, and medical director of the National Foundation for Infectious Diseases.

 In addition to a sore arm, reported side effects include tiredness, headache, muscle pain, joint pain, chills, fever, nausea, swollen lymph nodes and a delayed rash or swelling at the injection site.